-In connection with the annual report of SeaChange International, Inc. (the "Company") on Form 10-K for the year ended January 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, William C. Styslinger, III, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:
+In connection with the annual report of SeaChange International, Inc. (the "Company") on Form 10-K/A for the year ended January 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, William C. Styslinger, III, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Company's Annual Report on Form 10-K/A fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ WILLIAM C. STYSLINGER, III William C. Styslinger, III President, Chief Executive Officer, Chairman of the Board and Director
+/s/ WILLIAM C. STYSLINGER, III

+William C. Styslinger, III

+President, Chief Executive Officer, Chairman of the Board and

+Director

-April 13, 2007
+October 19, 2007